9th8/up-to-date-real-world-haskell/13-data-structures.md

 side, and its right side.
 The left and right sides could themselves be expressions.

 We can therefore think of an expression as a sort of tree.
-Let\'s start with some simple types.
+Let's start with some simple types.

 :::: captioned-content